 Community Outreach Toolkit

-If you are interested in raising awareness and participation in the Simons Searchlight research registry, we invite you to use our prepared images, videos, and text on your social media channels, newsletters, and websites.
+Join us in raising awareness and engagement in the Simons Searchlight research program!
+Share our ready-to-use images, videos, and text on social media, newsletters, and websites.

+Community Outreach Toolkit